Disney World in May (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 • Expect busier afternoons and longer waits at peak times

-If you’re visiting during Memorial Day weekend, plan for higher crowds across all four parks and consider starting your days earlier than usual.
+If you’re visiting during Memorial Day weekend, start your days earlier than usual and have a plan for each park day.

 May Disney World Crowd Calendar